xpack/xcdl-cli-ts/website/_xcdl.github.io/guide/concepts.md

       ]
     }

-#### XCDL paths
+#### xCDL paths

-Similar to files in a filesystem, XCDL nodes can be addressed as a sequence of slash separated node names:
+Similar to files in a filesystem, xCDL nodes can be addressed as a sequence of slash separated node names:

     /ilg/STM32/STM32F4/HAL/RCC